fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 ### Return value

-The result is a scalar or an array, with a shape conformable to arguments, as the same type as the input arguments.
+The result is a scalar or an array, with a shape conformable to the arguments, and the same type as the input arguments.
 If `scale` is non-positive, the result is `NaN`.

 ### Example